 Why my love, why my fire?
 Why won’t you come back to me or let me come to you?

-Amidst my tears Orolva reminds me of the tongue of the trees.
-Of course, how could I have forgotten the ancient song that herds the daertrees to the water’s edge?
+Amidst my tears the commander of the wood reminds me of the tongue of the trees.
+Of course!
+How could I have forgotten the ancient song that herds the trees to the water’s edge?

 I sang it my love, I sang it for you and you heard me.
-My fire, my light and life, you told me that the tree, this tree that Orolva has shown us is strong and sturdy.
-You assured me that it was enough to withstand the winds and storms of Orvilya.
+My fire, my light and life, you told me that the tree, this tree that the commander has shown us is strong and sturdy.
+You assured me that it was enough to withstand the winds and storms of the winds.

-Therefore I spoke to the Daertree, whispered the plea in simple Vilish words and the tree heeded my request.
+Therefore I spoke to the tree, whispered the plea in the old songs and the tree heeded my request.
 It hollowed out enough room for all of us to huddle together to keep warm at night.

-My love, the tree opens at my beckoning in the dawn of each day and shuts us in every night to shield us from the elements.
+My love, from then on the tree opens at my beckoning in the dawn of each day and shuts us in every night to shield us from the elements.
 I also asked the leaves to aid me and they accepted.

 They sewed themselves together to cloak us.
-Their sacrifice guards us from the bitter cold of night and the harsh glare of Oraran by day.
-You would love the coverings my fire, my love.
-They are as red as the fire of our love.
+Their sacrifice guards us from the bitter cold of night and the harsh glare of the sun by day.
+My heart breaks at the sight of these coverings my fire, my love.
+They are a reminder that though near, you are far away from me.

-My anger and grief is unabated oh dear one.
+Therefore my anger and grief is unabated oh dear one.
 I can never and will never relinquish my love for you.
 I see you in the trees, feel you in the earth beneath me.
 Yet I cannot raise you from it as I did before.
-Why Adar, tell me why?
+Why Baba, tell me why?

-I am grateful for Orolva’s assistance at your beckoning, but Adar I detest these lands!
+I am grateful for the assistance of the wood at your beckoning, but Baba I detest these lands!
 They are naught but portraits of death and blood.
-My life is worth nothing without the light of my light.
+My life is worth nothing without the light of my life.

 Yet for our children, I linger still.
 I shall tend them for us my fire, my love.
-I shall keep them safe from harm to my undying days my beautiful one, my only one; my Yeldenore.
+I shall keep them safe from harm to my undying days my beautiful one, my only one; my beloved Nore.